morenoh149/react-native-contacts/README.md

 #### Android
 Android requires allowing permissions with https://facebook.github.io/react-native/docs/permissionsandroid.html The `READ_CONTACTS` permission is automatically added to the `AndroidManifest.xml`, so you just need request it.
 If your app also needs to create contacts, don't forget to add `WRITE_CONTACTS` permission to the manifest and request it at runtime.

+If you wish to support older versions of Android (API level <= 22), you may need to add `READ_PROFILE` and/or `WRITE_PROFILE` permissions as well to `AndroidManifest.xml` ([#331](https://github.com/rt2zz/react-native-contacts/issues/331)).

 ## API
  * `getAll` (callback) - returns *all* contacts as an array of objects